olekawaii/thorn/README.md

 type:              gif
 width:             6
 height:            1
-number of frames:  4
 the first frame:   "red   " colored red
 ```
-The three numbers representing width, height, and frames, are followed by <frames>
+The two numbers representing width and height are followed by
 rectangles of size (width * 2, height).
 The left half is the art and the right
 are the corresponding ansi colours, the colors being:
 ```